 4. TaoTronics SoundSurge 60 Over-Ear Headphones

 A Brilliant Travel Companion

 If you're specifically looking for a pair of headphones you can confidently bring with you anywhere, the SoundSurge 60 by Panasonic is one of the best pairs of headphones you'll find.
 The active noise cancellation technology packed into these headphones is solid, and it manages to offer that without feeling too tight on your head.
 Complementing the value of these headphones as a great travel pair is an incredibly quick recharge time and the inclusion of the latest Bluetooth 5.0 technology for easier and more reliable connectivity.
 These portable headphones can fold back into themselves for more easy carrying, while the 40 mm drivers provide decently powerful performance.

 5. Sennheiser HD 4.40 Around Ear Headphones

-If you want over-ear headphones you can wear all the time, the Sennheiser HD 4.40 probably isn't the pair for you.
-The noise isolation in these headphones isn't exactly the best around, but the mix of a comfortable fit and a great sound experience make them one of the top options if you want a pair of general purpose headphones for under $100.
-The sound quality is further bolstered by some great equalizer settings that allow you to customize the sound to best suit your needs, and the battery can last for a solid 25 hours on a single charge.
+If you want over-ear headphones you can wear all the time, then the Sennheiser HD 4.40 probably isn't the pair for you, as the noise isolation in these headphones isn't exactly the best around.
+However, the mix of a comfortable fit and a great sound experience makes them one of the top options if you want a pair of general-purpose headphones for under $100.
+The sound quality is further bolstered by some great equalizer settings that allow you to customize the sound to best suit your preferences, and the battery can last for a solid 25 hours on a single charge.
 And the inclusion of a 3.5 mm connector means they can connect directly to most devices.